Walmart to require associates to wear masks at work

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — Walmart released a statement Friday requiring all employees to wear masks and face coverings at work.
+(KSNW) — Walmart released a statement Friday requiring all employees to wear masks and face coverings at work.

 See below for full statement: